-The scale of change in the landscape is expected to be low for this LCZ given the lowering of the rail infrastructure beneath ground level.
-However, elements such as the station building, pedestrian overpasses, barriers, car parking and traffic requirements may limit opportunity to establish any significant landscaping to mitigate the effects in that part of the project..
+The scale of change in this LCZ is expected to be low for this LCZ given the lowering of the rail infrastructure beneath ground level.
+However, elements such as the station building, pedestrian overpasses, car parking and traffic requirements may limit opportunity to establish any significant landscaping to mitigate the effects in that part of the project.